Off Skate Exercises Session 2 of 3 by Alexander Bont

 10 Jumps 10 Jumps 10 Jumps

-Explosive Box Jumps: Get a crushable box, like a cardboard box.
-The box height should be about 80cm tall for advanced, 50cm for intermediates, and 20cm for beginners.
-Stand on one side of the box with your feet together and jump sideways over it.
-AS SOON as you land, jump back over the box.
+Get a crushable box (e.g. cardboard).
+Box height: ~80cm for advanced, ~50cm for intermediate, ~20cm for beginners.
+Stand on one side with feet together and jump sideways over it.
+As soon as you land, jump back.
 Your feet should only touch the ground for a fraction of a second.
-Keep your head up, and your body straight.
-You don't have to be in the skating position for this exercise.
+Keep your head up and body straight.
+You don’t need to be in the skating position for this exercise.

 Beginner Intermediate Advanced